 Christmas Trivia and The Reason For The Season

-In 1582, Pope Gregory XIII kicked his new and better version off, and even that took a few centuries to spread around the world.
-170 years after most of the rest of the world changed, in England and its American colonies, the dates jumped from Wednesday 2 September 1752 to Thursday 14 September 1752 within 24 hours.
+In 1582, Pope Gregory XIII kicked his new and better version off, and even that took a few centuries to spread worldwide.
+170 years after most of the rest of the world changed, in England and its American colonies, the dates jumped from Wednesday, September 2, 1752, to Thursday, September 14, 1752, within 24 hours.

 The Nativity of Jesus

 In the village of Nazareth lived Joseph and Mary.
 One night Mary told Joseph she had a dream that an angel came to her and told her she had been chosen to bear the son of God.
 When the people of Israel were instructed to return to their towns of birth, Mary and Joseph set out for Bethlehem; Joseph on foot and Mary on a donkey.
 It is said they traveled many days and only rested one night while Mary was with her child.
 The couple arrived in Bethlehem at night, but there was nowhere with a vacancy for them to stay.
 One innkeeper directed Joseph and Mary towards a stable room in a cave where they could rest the night.
 The following night, Mary gave birth to baby Jesus in the stable room.

 When the child was born, a bright star shone over Bethlehem, scaring the shepherds.
 When they tried to run, an angel appeared and told them not to fear and that a savior had been born.